Lead Classes: General Information

 • You need to set up the system to automatically assign new leads to the appropriate owners.

-Lead Classes
+Defining of Lead Classes

 A lead class is a grouping entity for leads that share at least one common characteristic.
 Lead classes are used for reporting purposes and for providing default values during data entry of individual leads.
 When a user creates a lead, the user can first select the applicable lead class, which causes the system to use the values of the class as default values for the lead.
 The system also loads any attributes—UI elements that you can configure, specifying their names, control types (check box, text box, or combo box), and possible values (for boxes with predefined options)—that you have defined for the class, so that the user can enter these values for the lead.